-The most stirring thing about the next one, Plays the Blues for me is the arrival of Elvin Jones as the near permanent addition in the drum seat (having briefly played with JC in the 1958/9 Miles Sextet).
-He is the only member of the classic quartet I had the good fortune to meet, along with his beautiful wife Keiko, who graces the sleeve of my favourite blue note of his, Poly-currents.
-I had just sat through the set of his appearance at the 1998 Cork Jazz festival in a theatre, just along the road from a music shop that sold records, where i had bought two LPs with him on.
+The most stirring thing about the next one, Plays the Blues for me is the arrival of Elvin Jones as the near permanent addition in the drum seat (having briefly played with JC in the 1958/9 Miles’ Sextet).
+He is the only member of the classic quartet I had the good fortune to meet, along with his beautiful wife Keiko, who graces the sleeve of my favourite Blue Note of his, Poly-Currents.
+I had just sat through the set of his appearance at the 1998 Cork Jazz Festival in a theatre, just along the road from a music shop that sold records, where I had bought two LPs with him on.
 Suffused with the glow of the performance, with the under rated Sonny Fortune in his Rhythm Machine band, I just did not want to leave my seat for a while, and as I sat there, the Japanese woman started taking apart his drum kit, as apparently she did every night of every tour for 30 odd years.
 She invited me backstage to meet Elvin, the rest of the band already having taken off to do their own thing.
 I shook and held those giant hands, and like thousands of disciples before me we spoke of John and those years.
-If you bear in mind that this was a little less than a beatles worth of his musical life, about a tenth, he was incredibly gracious to face those questions every tour he went on.
+If you bear in mind that this was a little less than a Beatles worth of his musical life, about a tenth, he was incredibly gracious to face those questions every tour he went on.
 I did ask about his brothers and travels, and I treasure that memory as much as I do my conversations with Don Cherry.
 After he signed my two LPs, she said to him, “time to eat now, Jonesy”.
 Anyway, in this laconic set, he is the one who lets rip most often, and it is the most refreshing element of it, the lowest key Atlantic Coltrane actually issued soon after recorded.
-Of the dedicatees of the side 2 titles, I am assuming Mr Day and Mr Knight refer to the hours each side of dusk.
-Mr Syms was apparently his Barber.
-As Mr Knight plays, you could wish it was the length of Favourite things, such is the irresistible groove.
+Of the dedicatees of the side 2 titles, I am assuming Mr. Day and Mr. Knight refer to the hours each side of dusk.
+Mr. Syms was apparently his Barber.
+As Mr. Knight plays, you could wish it was the length of My Favorite Things, such is the irresistible groove.
 Somehow Elvin is calm and quiet and sounding like he has six arms, and the bass line of Davis is on it like white on rice.

 The run of albums that includes the above Plays the Blues, then Coltrane Jazz, Coltrane’s Sound, and the hit My Favorite Things were, remarkably, all recorded over three sessions in one week, October the 21st, 24th & 26th, 1960.
 Was a more eminent body of distinct albums ever produced by one band in such a small period?
 And the answer is, of course, yes, a nod was given in my intro to the run of Cookin’, Relaxin’, Workin’, and Steamin’ on the same day of Oct 26th, just four years earlier, with Miles leading a band featuring Coltrane.
 It doesn’t happen often, but how intriguing that two of the most significant examples in the age of modern jazz occur with a microphone stand abutting the feet of John Coltrane.
 I will apologise in advance for breaking the fourth wall and revealing the mechanism of magic, but have no idea if either Miles or John had enormous input to the process of labelling the LPs as entities back then, or if this pair of series are from the hands of the record label teams, slicing up the sessions and adding artwork, album titles and suitable gaps between releases.
 It certainly appears that the ones with Coltrane’s probable input, those issued during his time there, are far superior to the many repackagings of all studio takes that follow.